Straight razor: Design criteria

 The design of the straight razor is based on the grind of the blade, the width and length of the blade, the handle, which also affects the balance of the razor, the material of the blade, and the finish and degree of polish of the blade material.

 Straight grinds range from true wedge, through near wedge, quarter hollow, half hollow, full hollow, and extra hollow.
 As the grind gets more hollowed, the blade becomes more flexible and the edge more delicate, making it shave closer but require more skill in sharpening and use, and reducing its suitability for heavy beards.

 Blades are usually categorised by grind, size, and blade shape.

 Sizing of a standard straight razor is usually close to 3 inches of blade length, but this does vary.
 Blades are described by the depth from spine to edge, measured in eights of an inch.
 3/8 is a very narrow razor mostly used for detail work, with 5/8 and 6/8 being the most commonly seen sizes.
 It is very rare to see old razors bigger than 8/8 however there are some out there at 10/8 or larger.

 The other major factor is the point shape.
 The most common is the round or Dutch point, with the French point being fairly common.
 The square point is also known as an American point, and is more common on razors from the USA.
 There is also the Spanish point, Spike point, and Barber's Notch.

 Inexperienced users should use either the round point, or a razor with a muted toe (the very tip of the edge rounded slightly) as an unmuted square or spike is prone to nicking the skin of an Inexperienced shaver.

 The "handle" on a straight razor is not a handle at all, but a protector to prevent the delicate edge being damaged when not in use, and to prevent accidental cuts from the sharp blade.

 Construction is in the form of two scales, held by the pivot pin through the tang, and pinned through a wedge at the other end.
 Scales are thin, as they must be flexible.
 Typical scales are 2–3mm thick and usually made from some form of synthetic (nowadays usually acrylic, but on older razors celluloid, Bakelite, xylonite, and others are common), bone, horn, or ivory on older razors.
 Some cheaper razors had compressed leather scales, and a few are found with thin metal scales or wooden scales.

-The blade material is usually a high carbon steel or a stainless steel.
-Traditionally, carbon steel was used, but stainless steels are popular in modern times due to the ease of maintenance.
+The blade material is usually high carbon steel or stainless steel.
+Traditionally, carbon steel was used, but stainless steel blades have become popular in modern times because they are easier to maintain.